 That’s because Sly was on a mission to create the best physique the movie screen had ever seen circa 1981.

-While action stars today can rustle themselves into shape without having to be concerned about competing against a seven-time Mr. Olympia champion, Sly did not have such luxuries.
+While action stars today can rustle themselves into shape without having to be concerned about competing against a seven time My.
+Olympia champion, Sly did not have such luxuries.

 He knew that if he was going to be able to stand out and carry forward the momentum of his early movies, he’d need to work his a** off in the weights room.

 “I drew up a plan to help Sylvester strip away as much fat as possible, and he achieved some fantastic results from our short time together.
-You can see those results on display in the movie”, recalls Columbo.
+You can see those results on display in the movie,” says Columbo.

 During this time, they used a classic bodybuilding two-a-day split routine, which consisted of:

-(Also, please bear in mind the mind-boggling additional cardio work he was doing alongside this.)
+- (Also, bear in mind the mind-boggling additional cardio work he was doing alongside this.)

 Training was a lot of fun!